RECOGNIZING

 - Criminal conduct: any behavior described as physical abuse or misconduct under federal or state law, such as assault or child abuse

-Physical Misconduct does not include coaching techniques and behaviors that are professionally accepted.
+Physical Misconduct does not include conduct reasonably accepted as part of sport.
 For example, athletes may kick and hit each other during a karate tournament, but not during a swim meet.

 What are examples of Physical Misconduct?